Subscribe to Growave blog

 While we prefer to make recommendations that create intrinsic value, which is what we believe to be the real driving force for a growing ecommerce business, there is legitimate cause in promotional campaigns.
 Discounts and points have proven to be effective in motivating customer behavior and engagement.
 Much of the value of discount programs is their ability to catalyze growth, which may be necessary under certain market conditions.

 Loyalty programs are an example of tools that leverage points or discounts for customer retention.
-With the addition of other tools like email marketing, it's possible to drive an effective repeat purchase program.
+With the addition of other email personalization tools, it's possible to drive an effective repeat purchase program.
 Loyalty programs have shown their ability to increase metrics such as AOV, repeat purchases, and CLTV.

 Growing an ecommerce business can be a challenging undertaking, but there is a clear trend towards the positive.
 Once the system and its technical nature is better understood, it becomes more than possible to see quality growth.
 This article discusses how to grow an ecommerce business in today's competitive environment with strategies being used by some of the top ecommerce brands.